 The Japanese culture becomes more familiar to you as well.
 Your understanding of the language deepens as you become more aware of it.

-Aim to possess advanced language skills in at least two languages, like C1/C2, JLPT level N2/N1, or another comparable reference system.
+Aim to possess advanced skills in at least two languages, like C1/C2, JLPT level N2/N1, or another comparable reference system.

 You can get a diploma through self-study or one-on-one tutoring.
 Yet, employers prefer reliable documentation to verify your Japanese abilities.